zyusuf88/aws-s3-portfolio-with-terraform/README.md

 ## Project Overview

 The main.tf file in this repository defines the infrastructure using Terraform configuration language.
 It creates an S3 bucket with the specified bucket name and sets up various configurations for bucket ownership, public access, ACLs, object uploads, and website hosting.
 Additionally, it uploads the portfolio page files (index.html, error.html, and image.png) to the S3 bucket, making them publicly accessible.

+### Files Used
+- **index.html**: The main entry point of your portfolio website.
+- **error.html**: A custom error page that visitors see when they encounter a problem accessing your site, such as a 404 error (page not found).
+- **image.png**: An example image file used in your portfolio.

 ## Diagram